 The bridge piercing goes through the flesh at the bridge of your nose, and since there aren’t many nerve endings in that area, it shouldn’t hurt too badly.
 The piercer will pinch the skin and push the needle straight through in order to complete the procedure.

-This piercing takes around 8 - 12 weeks to heal, but it could take longer for internal healing.
+This piercing takes around 4 - 6 months to heal, but it could take longer for internal healing.
 Healing times will greatly depend upon your aftercare practices.
 Because it will appear healed before it has healed fully, you should visit your piercer to confirm healing before stopping aftercare practices.

 It might look like the bridge piercing requires a hefty aftercare regimine, but surface piercings heal similarly to any other piercing.

 Clean the piercing 2 - 3 times daily with a piercing aftercare saline solution.
 Either use an aftercare spray, which you will spray directly onto the piercing and let dry, or soak a clean paper towel in saline solution and gently apply to the piercing for 3 - 5 minutes.
 It’s important that you use a saline aftercare solution that only contains salt and water.
 Some piercing aftercare solutions contain additives like tea tree oil that will actually irritate the piercing.

 Be careful not to snag the jewelry.
 This is especially important if you wear glasses or sunglasses.
 When you place your bridge piercing, make sure that it won’t interfere with the bridge of your glasses, and be careful when taking them off or putting them on during healing.